Monday, October 27, 2014

 Serve as a soup, or over a bed of fresh chopped spinach to add a little crunch and freshness.
 Top with red pepper flakes, sprouts or any freshly chopped herb, such as chives or cilantro, if desired.

 I took these pics for the Beautiful Plate Challenge and wanted to share the recipes—especially for the Autumn Quinoa, since it is so yummy!

 In general, I find plain quinoa can be a little, shall we say, blah-tasting on its own.
 But cooking it in veggie broth with seasonings makes it taste great!
 For convenience, I like to use plain water and a powdered veggie broth mix but feel free to use boxed (or your own homemade) vegetable stock or broth instead.

 Quinoa is a high-protein seed-like grain and very easy to digest.
 It is one of the grains that is most well tolerated by people with IBS and those on a low-FODMAPS, GAPS or SCD diet.

-I enjoyed this meal as is, but you could take it over the top with a drizzle of lemon-tahini dressing and a sprinkle of sesame/hemp seed or raw cashew pieces.
-Bon appetit!
+Enjoy Autumn Quinoa topped with a lightly cooked pastured egg (as shown above) or keep it vegan with a drizzle of lemon-tahini dressing and a sprinkle of sesame/hemp seed or raw cashew pieces.

 1 cup yellow quinoa